luizparente/logistic-regression/src/optimized_sampling/README.md

 ### Error Bound and Theoretical Guarantees

-The paper provides theoretical guarantees for how well the sampled data approximates the full dataset’s Logistic Regression model.
+The paper provides theoretical guarantees for how well the sampled data approximates the full dataset.
 This involves complex mathematical analysis to bound the error in terms of approximation.

 Our implementation does not include these guarantees.
 While it is expected to work well in practice, we do not have formal error bounds for the approximation quality in this implementation.